 - 2.1.
 The second referee will stand between the net post and the scorers' table and unless the substitution is shown by the scorer to be illegal make a signal (crossing of the arms) for the players, to exchange across the sideline.
 In the case of multiple substitutions, the second referee will wait for the scorer's two-hand signal that the previous substitution is registered and then he/she will proceed with the subsequent substitution.
 The request for substitution is always the moment of entry of the player(s) into the substitution zone. - 2.2.
 Multiple substitutions may only be done in succession: first, one pair of players one player coming off the court and the substitute going in, then another, etc., in order to allow the scorer to take due note and check them one by one.
-However, if at the moment of the request for multiple substitutions, any of them is not close (within 1-2 meters) to the substitution zone ready to enter the court, his/her substitution should be rejected without penalty.
-Therefore, players not involved in any specific substitution must remain outside the substitution zone. - 2.3.
+In case of multiple substitution, the substitute players should approach the substitution zone as one unit.
+If they are not a real couple, but there is a little time after the entrance of first player to the substitution zone when the second player arrives, and it is obvious he/she is the part of the substitution, the referees may be less severe allowing the substitution.
+The slight delay by the second (third) player cannot cause any real delay on the game, i.e. the next player must be in the substitution zone, when the previous substitution's recording is done.

+- 2.3.
 It is very important to ensure that the players move quickly and calmly.
-The new substitution method is intended to maintain the flow of the match and to avoid delay during the process of substitution.
-According to the new method, the case of delay sanctions when substitutes are not ready to enter the match, should be minimized.
+This substitution method is intended to maintain the flow of the match and to avoid delay during the process of substitution.
+According to this method, the case of delay sanctions when substitutes are not ready to enter the match, should be minimized.
 It is the second referee's and the scorer's responsibility, not to use the whistle or the buzzer if the substitute player is not ready as requested (Rules 15.10.3a and 15.10.4).
 If no delay was caused, the request for substitution should be rejected by the second referee without any sanction. - 3.
 When a player is injured, the first referee should ask for a substitution to be made.
 In case of a serious injury the referees should stop the game and allow the medical team staff to enter the court.
+When a player is injured and must leave the court, primarily a normal substitution should be made.

-Exceptional substitution due to injury can be made, freely, by the team, leaving out of consideration the "limitations of substitutions", by any player not on court at the moment of the injury (Rule 15.7).
-Attention must be paid to the rule, which states that the injured player substitution by an exceptional substitution is not allowed to re-enter the match.
+If this is not possible, an exceptional substitution can be made, freely, by the team, leaving out of consideration the "limitations of substitutions", by any player not on court at the moment of the injury (Rule 15.7).
+Attention must be paid to the rule, which states that the injured player substituted by an exceptional substitution is not allowed to re-enter the match.
 An exceptional substitution cannot be counted, in any case, as a regular substitution.